era-towers/static-content/files/modules-1.0.0/readme.txt

 - Party actions (party recover, party maneuver, GM roll visibility) will now be shown even during combat mode.

 - Changed the player roll history in the Gaming Table module to update automatically after every roll.

+- Fixed: Z and Y critical results will now be correctly resolved as A criticals, with the corresponding movement up in the table keeping the location.

+- Fixed: choosing an attack skill with an unknown table will now inform the situation in the attack result field.

+- Fixed: restarting the server when using the online server will now correctly connect to the new content.

 - RMU: Added customization option to choose if the boosts during character creation replace (strict) or not (generous) the highest temporaries when they are above 90/85.
 The default option is strict.